 How important are multiple spatial equilibria in shaping the location of economic activity?
-Allen and Donaldson (2020) study the prevalence of path dependence using U.S. data from 1800 to 2000.
-Their model incorporates rich spatial heterogeneity, agglomeration externalities, forward-looking agents, and heterogeneous locations interacting through costly trade and migration.
+Allen and Donaldson (2020) study path dependence in U.S. economic geography from 1800 to 2000 using a model that incorporates rich spatial heterogeneity, agglomeration externalities, forward-looking agents, and heterogeneous locations interacting through costly trade and migration.
 While path dependence appears to be an important force shaping the geographic distribution of economic activity across U.S. counties, it is unclear how important multiple spatial equilibria are at more aggregate levels such as states.
 Nevertheless, the paper is an important step toward understanding the importance of historical factors in explaining the persistence of spatial income gaps across regions.